 Digital Learning for Staff

-Washoe County School District believes that all students should have regular opportunities to develop 21st Century competencies, technology and digital citizenship skills, and digital literacy.
+All students should have regular opportunities to develop 21st Century competencies, technology and digital citizenship skills, and digital literacy.
 WCSD's Digital Learning efforts, including regular access to technology, provides our students with opportunities to learn and experience the modern world, and helps prepare them for modern careers and colleges.

 Notice of Non-Discrimination and Web-Accessibility

 The District prohibits bullying, cyber-bullying, harassment, sexual harassment, discrimination and/or retaliation in any of its educational programs/activities, employment, and employment opportunities.
 For the District's full Notice of Non-Discrimination statement as well as methods to address questions and concerns please visit our Notice of Non-Discrimination and Web Accessibility page.For more information, visit the Civil Rights Compliance Department page.